gapuchi/gapuchi.github.io/docs/notes/math/bitwise-operations.md

 So how do we do this? `~5 & ((1 << 3) - 1)`

 We take `1`, shift it over by however many digits we want to inverse and subtract 1.
 This gives us leadings zeroes with a specific number of tailing ones.
 We then intersect this with the inverse.
 This essentially get's rid of the leading ones that result from the inverse.

+### How do you do a bitwise equals operation?

+Let's say we have `101110` and `101001`.
+How can we get a binary value that shows which digits are equal?
+In this case, `111000`?

+You can do a XOR and negate!